quynhnhu-172002/SE357-Pratice-class/LAB 1/Lab 1.1.md

-#1.
-What criteria should be used in choosing an appropriate requirements engineering tool?
+#What criteria should be used in choosing an appropriate requirements engineering tool? -h1
 - **Organization of Requirements**: The tool should support the structured organization of requirements, including metadata, attributes, and the ability to reuse requirements across projects.
 - **Reporting and Query Capabilities**
 - **Internal Checks**: The tool should provide mechanisms to enforce consistency, identify dependencies, and maintain a history of changes, ensuring the integrity of requirements.